matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 Different subtypes of references could be defined through additional fields on the `m.relates_to` object, to distinguish between replies, threads, etc.
 This MSC doesn't attempt to define these subtypes.

-  XXX: do we want to support multiple parents for a m.reference event, if a given event references different parents in different ways?

 ### Sending relations